yetulaxman/ContainersHPC2024/_hands-on/jupyter_datascience.md

 title: Tutorial1 - Launch Jupyter notebook using a pre-built docker image from a container registry
 ---

-# Launching custome Jupyter notebooks from pre-built docker image from a container registry
+# Launching custom Jupyter notebooks from a pre-built container image

 In this tutorial, you will learn how to:
   - Install Jupyter notebook based on a pre-existing docker image from a docker registry.